VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 ## Introduction

 -   This year, we have a Discord bot to help manage mentorship requests!
-It will live in #mentors and in DMs.
-Once you send a request, it will be sent a mentor who can claim your request.
+It will live in `#mentors` and in DMs.
+Once you send a request, it will be sent all mentors who can view and choose to claim the request.
     ![Hacker Welcome Message](./images/mentorbot_hacker_welcome.png)
--   The bot will automatically put you and your paired mentor in a DM channel for any further discussion.
+-
     ![DM Channel](./images/dm_example.png)

 ## Getting set up

 -   You can select "Direct Messages" in Discord, then DM the Mentorship Discord bot.
 The bot will ping you if you need help.
--   Click the I need a mentor button.
-A form will pop up, as shown below.
+-   Type `!new` and summarize your issue, and the bot will automatically create a private channel for it.
+Any mentor can enter this channel for further discussion.
+- <ins>Important Note:</ins> Once you and a mentor have resolved an issue, the mentor will use the `!close` command to resolve the issue.
+To prevent server spam, <ins>closing an issue deletes all records of the request channel</ins>.
+We highly suggest you take a screenshot or copy any relevant information you might need for later.
     ![Hacker Welcome Mentor Form](./images/mentorbot_hacker_request.png)

 ## Final Notes